WHAT A BRAID - Kumihimo Kits and more....

 Happy Braiding, Karen Huntoon

 P.S.
-Don't forget to sign up for the What a Knit Monthly Newsletter.
+Don't forget to sign up for the What a Braid Monthly Newsletter.
 Click here to sign up.